-‘Hope it ends quickly’: World leaders react to escalating tensions after India’s strikes in Pakistan
+‘Hope it ends quickly’: World leaders react to India’s strikes in Pakistan after Pahalgam attack

 UN Secretary-General Antonio Guterres urged India and Pakistan to exercise ‘maximum restraint’, while China called the strikes ‘regrettable’.